Conquering Menu Madness

 For most people, if they write a week’s worth of meals down and post it on the fridge, at week’s end, it goes in the trash.
 Instead, it needs to be kept.
 Would your family really know if you repeated a week you did two months ago?

-Here’s how to get started:
+Here is how to get started:

 Purchase a 2-inch three-ring binder and a package of sheet protectors.
 Place the sheet protectors in the binder.
 Label your binder “My Menus.”
 Labeling everything is one of the keys to staying organized.

 Each week, save your menu.
-It doesn’t have to be fancy.
+It does not have to be fancy.
 It might be scribbled on school notebook paper, typed on the computer, or even have phone messages written on it.
 The important thing is not how it is written but that it is saved.
 Slip it into the sheet protector.

 Before saving the menu, be sure, if you used a certain recipe, to note where to find that recipe.
 Note the website or cookbook so you can find it again.